-Of 163 wetlands documented, the nine globally recognized Ramsar sites are: Koshi Tappu Wildlife Reserve, Beeshazarital (Chitwan), Jagdishpur Reservoir (Kapilvastu) Ghodaghodi Tal (Kailali) in the Terai, and Gokyo (Solukhumbu), Phoksundo (Dolpa), Rara (Mugu) and Mai Pokhari (Ilam) in the mountain region.There are more than 30 natural caves in the country out of which only a few are accessible by road.
-Maratika Cave (also known as Haleshi) is a pilgrimage site associated with Buddhism and Hinduism.
+Of the163 wetlands documented, the nine globally recognized Ramsar Sites are: Koshi Tappu Wildlife Reserve, Beeshazarital (Chitwan), Jagdishpur Reservoir (Kapilvastu) Ghodaghodi Tal (Kailali) in the Tarai, and Gokyo (Solukhumbu), Phoksundo (Dolpa), Rara (Mugu) and Mai Pokhari (Ilam) in the mountainous region.There are more than 30 natural caves in the country out of which only a few are accessible by road.
+Maratika Cave (also known as Haleshi) is a pilgrimage site associated with both Buddhism and Hinduism.
 Siddha Cave is near Bimalnagar along the Kathmandu-Pokhara highway.
 Pokhara is also known for caves namely Bats’ shed, Batulechar, Gupteswar, Patale Chhango.
-The numerous caves around Lo Manthang in Mustang include Luri and Tashi Kabum which house ancient murals and chhortens dating back to the 13th century.
+The numerous caves around Lo Manthang in Mustang include Luri and Tashi Kabum which house ancient murals and chortens dating back to the 13th century.

 Please visit our trade site for Visit Nepal 2020 notices and all trade updates.